msfrank/lyric/doc/devguide/reference/astschema.rst

 .......

 :Num Children:              0
-:Recognized Attributes:     - `LiteralValue`_

-Declares a nil value.
+Nil evaluates a nil value.

 ``Not``
 .......